 ABOUT LAUREN PEARL EBERWEIN

-Canadian/American soprano, Lauren Pearl Eberwein, is known for her “soulful and engrossing depth of tone”(The Philadelphia Inquirer) her “Robust, dramatic voice”(Broadway World), and for her reputation as "an artist of subtle skill" (Classical CD Choice).
+Canadian/American soprano, Lauren Pearl Eberwein, is known for her “luscious, rich tone”(Opera Canada), “Robust, dramatic voice”(Broadway World), and for her reputation as "an artist of subtle skill" (Classical CD Choice).

-Eberwein is the recipient of a 2016 Sullivan Foundation Career Development Grant.
+Lauren is the recipient of a 2016 Sullivan Foundation Career Development Grant.